 If you’re here, then I assume you are.
 Let’s look at what professionals you might need in your support network and why you need to consider building a team to help you find your best way forward.

-Living with migraine is an endless challenge, having a good support team can help you understand things and lighten the load.
+Living with migraine is an endless challenge, so having a good support team can help you understand things and lighten the load.
 Without appropriate support, you might slip into depression.
-I’m going to touch a little on depression here too.
+I’m going to touch a little on depression soon.

 You are not alone in suffering from migraine, there are millions of us.
-I know just knowing that doesn’t make anything easier… but what it does do is provide us with some professionals that know how to treat migraines more effectively.
+I know just knowing that doesn’t make anything easier… but what it does do is provide us with some professionals that know how to treat long term chronic migraine more effectively.

 There are many new theories around what depression really is.
 Thank goodness!
 Some say that depression is just an expanded state of awareness.

 Dr. Christiane Northrup says in her CD "The Power of Joy" that if you aren't depressed, then you just don't know what's really going on.